OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

  - Octopus
 ---

-In the previous blog post we deployed a few simple web applications into a Kubernetes cluster as Deployments, and linked everything up with standard Services.
+In the previous blog post we deployed a few simple Node.js web applications into a Kubernetes cluster as Deployments, and linked everything up with standard Services.

-Because the webserver Service matches the labels for Pods created by both the `webserverv1` and `webserverv2` Deployments, calling the proxy will return the content any one of the webserver pods.
-This means we see the proxy returning the static content `WebServer V1` or `WebServer V2` with any given page refresh.
+The networking so far has only used standard Kubernetes resources to configure it.
+This works, but falls a little short when it comes to directing traffic between different versions of upstream APIs.
+You will have noticed that the `proxy` application is returning content from the Pods created by both the `webserverv1` and `webserverv2` Deployments, which is unlikely to be the desired result had this been a real world deployment.

 In this post we'll look at what a VirtualService is, how it relates to a standard Ingress, and add a VirtualService to the cluster to route and modify the requests made by the `proxy` Pod to the `webserver` Service.